Hendyley/SC1015_Mini_Project/Docs/exploring_analysis.md

 <div id="continue"></div>

+* Continuing on, once our model is stationary.
-* Once the model is stationary, we can train our ARIMA model to find the best sets of parameters to fit into our model.
+* We can train many ARIMA models to find the best sets of parameters(p,d,q) to fit into our model.
 * Applying the given p,d,q values into the ARIMA function, we are able to predict future values.
-* Now, we compare our predicted value against the test value.
+* The final step left is to compare our predicted value against the test value.

 # Why did we choose ARIMA and LSTM (Advantages of using them over Moving Average)
 #